 Safely campaigning during the COVID-19 outbreak

-In response to the current social distancing measures, we have shifted the focus away from face-to-face campaigning.
-It's important that all campaigners adhere to government social distancing measures and take the necessary precautions to only spread our messages - not the virus.
+While coronavirus restrictions are easing across the country, it's important that all campaigners continue to adhere to government safety measures and take the necessary precautions to only spread our messages - not the virus.
 The safety of you and the people we are trying to reach is the biggest priority.

-Instead, this year’s campaign will be predominantly digital.
+Where appropriate some in-person campaigning may be able to take place this year, but to allow as many people as possible to participate safely we will continue to put more emphasis on digital outreach.
 To reflect this shift, we have provided more electronic resources to increase the digital capacity of the scams awareness campaign.

 Reaching the digitally excluded

-As we are all susceptible to falling victim to scams, particularly throughout this pandemic. we want the campaign to reach as many people as possible.
-Avoiding face-to-face campaigning this year will make it more difficult to get through to those who are digitally excluded.
-It is really important that we reach these groups as they are often some of the most vulnerable.
+As we are all susceptible to falling victim to scams, we want the campaign to reach as many people as possible.
+Limited face-to-face campaigning this year will make it more difficult to get through to those who are digitally excluded.
+It is really important that we reach these groups as they are often some of the most at risk from scams.